Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 2. On an incline

-Do the same exercise, but from a standing position, and bend over at 30 to 45 degrees while placing your hands on an elevated surface like a bench or your kitchen counter.
+If regular push-ups are challenging, try the same motion from a standing position, leaning over at a 30 to 45-degree angle, with your hands on an elevated surface like a bench or kitchen counter.

 Related article: Tricep Killer Workout